awsdocs/aws-sdk-for-javascript-v3/doc_source/kinesis-examples-capturing-page-scrolling-full.md

-# Capturing Web Page Scroll Progress Code<a name="kinesis-examples-capturing-page-scrolling-full"></a>
+# Capturing Webpage Scroll Progress Code<a name="kinesis-examples-capturing-page-scrolling-full"></a>

-Here is the browser script code for the Kinesis capturing web page scroll progress example\.
+Here is the browser script code for the Kinesis capturing webpage scroll progress example\.

 ```
 // Configure Credentials to use Cognito